-If the red cursor is located on another field in the Search Criteria area, use the $\leftarrow l \rightarrow$ arrow keys to move from one field to the previous or next one, until the red cursor is positioned on the requested field.
+If the red cursor is located on another field in the Search Criteria area, use the $\leftarrow I \rightarrow$ arrow keys to move from one field to the previous or next one, until the red cursor is positioned on the requested field.

-Criteria Description Timecode This restricts the search to the clips containing the timecode specified in this field.
-The timecode search is not applied on growing clips.
-To define a timecode, type the desired value when the red text cursor is visible in that field.
-The <backspace></backspace> kentered. ey can be used to clear the last digit Date from / to This restricts the search to clips created between these 2 dates specified in these fields.
-If only Date to field is defined, all clips created before that date will be considered.
-If only Date from field is defined, all clips created after that date will be considered. ey can be used to clear the last digit B > key again to move the cursor back Level / Ranking This restricts the search to the clips with a ranking equal or higher to the ranking defined in that screen.
-Press the $\leftarrow I \rightarrow$ arrow keys until reaching the desired rankin and press ENTER .
-The selected ranking is highlighted green.
-Press the <tab></tab> key a keywords list. again to move the cursor back to the Keywords This restricts the search to the clips containing all keywords defined in this screen.
-To assign a keyword, move the cursor to the desired keyword and press ENTER , or click on the keyword using the stylus.
-A maximum of 3 keywords can be used as search criteria.
-If all 3 keyword locations are already occupied, the operator needs to clear some of them to select new keywords.
-Archive status This restricts the search to the clips having the archive status selected.
-Parameter On the VGA None (default) - clips not archived X clips to be archived >A clips archived A
+Criteria Description Timecode ch to the clips containing the timecode The timecode search is not applied on To define a timecode, type the desired value when the red to cursor is visible in that field.
+The <backspace< b="">> I entered.</backspace<> key can be used to clear the last digit Date from / to This restricts the sear dates specified in these rch to clips created between these 2 e fields.
+If only Date to field is d will be considered. efined, all clips created before that date If only Date from field date will be considered. l is defined, all clips created after that . key can be used to clear the last digit AB> key again to move the cursor back Level / Ranking This restricts the search to the clips with a ranking equal or higher to the ranking defined in that screen.
+Press the $\leftarrow I \rightarrow$ arrow keys until reaching the desired ranking, and press ENTER .
+The selected ranking is highlighted in green.
+Press the < TAB > key keywords list. again to move the cursor back to the Keywords This restricts the searce defined in this screen. ch to the clips containing all keywords nove the cursor to the desired keyword lick on the keyword using the stylus. ords can be used as search criteria.
+If all e already occupied, the operator needs o select new keywords.
+Archive status This restricts the searc selected. h to the clips having the archive status Parameter On the VGA None (default) - clips not archived Х clips to be archived >A clips archived A